postgrespro/postgres_cluster/README.md

 # `PostgreSQL multimaster`

 `multimaster` is a PostgreSQL extension with a set of patches that turns PostgreSQL into a synchronous shared-nothing cluster to provide Online Transaction Processing (OLTP) scalability and high availability with automatic disaster recovery.

-## Features
+As compared to a standard PostgreSQL master-slave cluster, a cluster configured with the `multimaster` extension offers the following benefits:

 * Cluster-wide transaction isolation
 * Synchronous logical replication
-* DDL Replication
+* DDL replication
-* Fault tolerance
+* Working with temporary tables on each cluster node
-* Automatic node recovery
+* Fault tolerance and automatic node recovery
+* PostgreSQL online upgrades

 ## Overview